ProcessPA/jekyll-site/quick-start-guide/document-management.md

     <img class="img-fluid" src="/content/pages/help/clip_image006-5.jpg" />
   4. For Motions, you may view the detail of each further by clicking the “VIEW” action button located at the last column.
     <img class="img-fluid" src="/content/pages/help/clip_image008-3.jpg" />
-    Once you click the “VIEW” action button, a dialog will appear that shows the details of the motion you selected.
+ Once Once you click the “VIEW” action button, a dialog will appear that shows the details of the motion you selected.
     <img class="img-fluid" src="/content/pages/help/clip_image010-2.jpg" />
   5. The attachments section is the default storage folder of all files associated with recorded meetings.
 The link of the meetings that the files are related to is available to quickly jump to the meeting minutes.
     <img class="img-fluid" src="/content/pages/help/clip_image012-2.jpg" />